Kavisha1141/TheBudgetManager/README.md

-# My Personal Project
-# Budget Manager
+# My Personal Project: The Budget Manager

-## Manage your finances your way!
+## User-friendly tool designed to help manage budget and finances!

 The goal of the project is to create a simple budget manager for students to keep track of their finances.
 In the world we live in today, finances play a